ryjones/rl-report/main/cello-repolinter-report.md

 - `src/dashboard/src/locales/en-US/login.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `src/dashboard/src/locales/en-US/menu.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `src/dashboard/src/locales/en-US/operatorAgent.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `src/dashboard/src/locales/en-US/operatorChaincode.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `src/dashboard/src/locales/en-US/operatorChannel.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `src/dashboard/src/locales/en-US/operatorNetwork.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `src/dashboard/src/locales/en-US/operatorNode.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `src/dashboard/src/locales/en-US/operatorOrganization.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `src/dashboard/src/locales/en-US/operatorUser.js`: The first 7 lines do not contain the pattern(s): Copyright.
 - `src/dashboard/src/locales/en-US/pwa.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `src/dashboard/src/locales/zh-CN/component.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `src/dashboard/src/locales/zh-CN/exception.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `src/dashboard/src/locales/zh-CN/form.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `src/dashboard/src/locales/zh-CN/globalHeader.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `src/dashboard/src/locales/zh-CN/login.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `src/dashboard/src/locales/zh-CN/menu.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `src/dashboard/src/locales/zh-CN/operatorAgent.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `src/dashboard/src/locales/zh-CN/operatorChaincode.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `src/dashboard/src/locales/zh-CN/operatorChannel.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `src/dashboard/src/locales/zh-CN/operatorNetwork.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `src/dashboard/src/locales/zh-CN/operatorNode.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `src/dashboard/src/locales/zh-CN/operatorOrganization.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `src/dashboard/src/locales/zh-CN/operatorUser.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `src/dashboard/src/locales/zh-CN/pwa.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `src/dashboard/src/pages/Exception/403.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `src/dashboard/src/pages/Exception/404.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `src/dashboard/src/pages/Exception/500.js`: The first 7 lines do not contain the pattern(s): Copyright, License.